LDSSA/ds-prep-course-2023/README.md

 ## 6. Troubleshooting

 A few common problems and solutions.
 If you don't find what you're looking for, check out the #setup channel on Slack.
+Click on the image to follow the link.

 <table>
   <tr>